cmb347827/launch-countdown-timer-main/README-template.md

 ### What I learned

 - Thought it looked like the mountain range svg had added height.
-So I added that
+So I added that at the bottom using an empty div and a class in the scss file.
-- added pause/start button with counter
+- For added practice I added a pause/start button with counter, that continues after a certain amount of time has expired , and continues where the timer should , so no time is lost.
-- works for any days,hours,minutes value, and test for non-integer values, or Infinity.
+- It  works for any days,hours,minutes value, and test for non-integer values, or Infinity this can be changed in the onload function.
-- added flip + sound.
+- I added the bonus flip , though it's more of a pseudo flip, it looks like a flip and I added , for pracice, a add/remove sound. button.
+I first wanted the app to automatically load a sound and play on each flip, but as I soon learned it's not advisable, as it could be annoying to users.
+So I added the button instead.
+It's impossible to align the sound to the flip this way though.

 ### Continued development